- Vincentian Missionaries

 The collection comprises:

-- 690 items (more coming) – including detailed summaries in English and full-text transcriptions for most of the items;
+- 824 items – including detailed summaries in English and full-text transcriptions for 760 items;

 - Additional metadata – tags, comments, relationships among items, etc.;